MorevM/more-sass/docs/content/en/functions/color.md

 ---
-title: 'color'
+title: color
-description: 'More Sass - the library of useful SCSS mixins and functions.'
+description: More Sass - the library of useful SCSS mixins and functions.
-position: 100
+position: 110
+category: Functions
 fullscreen: false
 ---